Enumerated type

+Description

 For example, the four suits in a deck of playing cards may be four enumerators named Club, Diamond, Heart, and Spade, belonging to an enumerated type named suit.
 If a variable V is declared having suit as its data type, one can assign any of those four values to it.

 Although the enumerators are usually distinct, some languages may allow the same enumerator to be listed twice in the type's declaration.
 The names of enumerators need not be semantically complete or compatible in any sense.
 For example, an enumerated type called color may be defined to consist of the enumerators Red, Green, Zebra, Missing, and Bacon.
-In some languages, the declaration of an enumerated type also intentionally defines an ordering of its members; in others, the enumerators are unordered; in others still, an implicit ordering arises from the compiler concretely representing enumerators as integers.
+In some languages, the declaration of an enumerated type also intentionally defines an ordering of its members (High, Medium and Low priorities); in others, the enumerators are unordered (English, French, German and Spanish supported languages); in others still, an implicit ordering arises from the compiler concretely representing enumerators as integers.

 Some enumerator types may be built into the language.
-The Boolean type, for example is often a pre-defined enumeration of the values False and True.
+The Boolean type for example is often a pre-defined enumeration of the values False and True.
+A unit type consisting of a single value may also be defined to represent null.
 Many languages allow users to define new enumerated types.

 Values and variables of an enumerated type are usually implemented with some integer type as the underlying representation.
 Some languages, especially system programming languages, allow the user to specify the bit combination to be used for each enumerator, which can be useful to efficiently represent sets of enumerators as fixed-length bit strings.
 In type theory, enumerated types are often regarded as tagged unions of unit types.
 Since such types are of the form $1 + 1 + \cdots + 1$, they may also be written as natural numbers.